PAVE PAWS: In Taiwanese service

 An AN/FPS-115 system was sold to Taiwan in 2000 and installed at Loshan or Leshan Mountain, Tai'an, Miaoli in 2006.
 It was commissioned into service in 2013.
-The system cost approximately 1.4 billion USD and Raytheon was the prime contractor.
+The system cost approximately US$1.4 billion and Raytheon was the prime contractor.
 It provides up to six minutes notice of Chinese ballistic missile attack.
-The system spends most of its time observing satellites and orbital debris, this information is shared with the United States.
+The system spends most of its time observing satellites and orbital debris; this information is shared with the United States.
 In 2016 Raytheon Integrated Defense Systems was awarded a $26.2 million contract to upgrade Taiwan's radar system.
-This followed on a $289.5 million sustainment contract with Raytheon was awarded in 2012.
+This followed on a $289.5 million sustainment contract which Raytheon was awarded in 2012.
 It has been reported that the defenses of Taiwan's PAVE PAWS system include a land based Phalanx CIWS.

 Taiwan had explored the acquisition of a second PAVE PAWS set but in 2012 decided against the purchase as the first PAVE PAWS set was significantly over budget and behind schedule.
 The second system would have been located in the south and together the PAVE PAWS sets would have provided Taiwan with 360-degree coverage.

 The radar site in Taiwan sits on top of a mountain at an elevation of over 2,600 m (8,500 ft).
 Due to its extremely elevated position the Taiwanese set has the unique ability to track surface ships.
-Detection and tracking data is believed to be shared with the United States in real time, however this has not been officially confirmed.
+Detection and tracking data is believed to be shared with the United States in real time; this has not been officially confirmed.

-The radar site was first occupied by a Naval Maritime and Surveillance Command radar surveillance facility which was relocated to a higher peak in the same region to make way for PAVE PAWS.
+The radar site was first occupied by a Naval Maritime and Surveillance Command radar surveillance facility, which was relocated to a higher peak in the same region to make way for PAVE PAWS.